cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_core_syntax_elements.md

 In general, the name must match the final name of a hub key column in the link.
 Especially in case of multiple relations to the same table, the method of creating the key clumn name must be taken into account.
 <br>*"[“hk_raccn_account”]" | "[“hk_rerps_artice”,”year”,”month”]"

+**tracked_relation_name**
+(optional, only valid on effectivity satellites)
+<br>Name of the relation this satellite will track the validity for.
+This is only used for satellites
+whithout any field mapping.
+The relation name must be valid for the satellites parent.

 **history_depth_limit**
 (optional)